-Set amidst lush gardens on the upper island, these beautifully restored dwellings – built circa 1913 – boast an outdoor barbeque and entertainment area, with views across to Hunters Hill.
+Set amidst lush gardens on the upper island, these beautifully restored dwellings – originally completed in 1916 – boast an outdoor barbeque and entertainment area, with views across to Hunters Hill.

 Accommodation for 8 people across 2 or more nights: